-C. Cash Management
+C. CASH MANAGEMENT

-The DHHS Controller's Office is responsible for submitting a Financial Status Report 269 to the Federal Grants Management Officer for documentation of federal funds expended according to the DHHS Cash Management Policy.
+The DHHS Controller's Office is responsible for submitting a SF-425 Financial Status Report to the Federal Grants Management Officer for documentation of federal funds expended according to the DHHS Cash Management Policy.

-E. Eligibility
+E. ELIGIBILITY

-The priority population for this grant is individuals with an opioid use disorder (OUD), with emphasis on those who are not currently in treatment.
+The priority populations for this grant includes individuals with an opioid use disorder (OUD), as well as those with a benefit plan that is specific to populations with a stimulant use disorder.